 The March 1st deadline for Tier II reporting is fast approaching.
-This means environmental managers across the U.S. are working to collect all of the relevant chemical inventory data needed.
-If you haven't already started preparing your reports, you should.
-We've prepared 5 insider tips that will ensure you're doing the right thing...
+Environmental managers across the U.S. are working hard to collect and review all of the relevant chemical inventory data needed.

-You have the option of reporting either by chemicals or by products.
-For example, if you have at least 10,000 pounds of a reportable chemical contained in your inventory of topcoat, you can either report it as the chemical or as the topcoat.
+You have the option of reporting either at the chemical level or at the product level.
+For example, if you have over 10,000 pounds of, say, benzene in your inventory of synthetic fibers, you can report it either as “benzene” or as the fibers.

-But if they know ahead of time that all the drums of topcoat kept in storage present a danger to them, they can respond accordingly.
+But if you report the fibers, they will know ahead of time that your stocks of fibers present a danger to them, whatever the chemical inside them, and they can respond accordingly.

-If you have several different products that are all alike (for example, an inventory full of paints that only differ because of color additives) and contain the same reportable Tier II chemical, then you should report them as a group.
+If you have multiple products that contain the same reportable Tier II chemical AND are similar in composition (for example, an inventory full of paints that only differ because of color additives), then you should report them as a group.

-In the end, to a firefighter, two nearly identical products with 5,000 pounds of tier II chemical is the same as one larger, 10,000 pound tank.
-They both present the same risk.
+In the end, to a firefighter, two nearly identical products with 5,000 pounds of a chemical are the same as one larger, 10,000-pound product, in that they present the same risk.

 If a single product exceeds the Tier II chemical reporting threshold, you must report it separately instead of grouping it with similar products.